 Each trail hosted on TasTrails uses the same guide to classify walk difficulty, time requirements, distance, fees and other allowances.
+These trails are graded based on personal experience of having hiked the trail.

 Easiest: This trail is mostly flat with minimal or no undulating sections.
 The track is well formed, easily followed and suitable for all walkers.